JPBotelho/eph/readme.md

 **ephemeral-prometheus** is a CLI tool that lets you load metrics from a file and run [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) queries against them — no Prometheus server required.

-It pairs with an **ingester** that supports pull and push-based metric ingestion, uploading them to an S3-compatible blob storage in a format the CLI can understand.
+It pairs with an **ingester** that supports pull-based metric ingestion, uploading them to an S3-compatible blob storage in a format the CLI can understand.

 ---
 ## Motivation